 1. Schedule the G0446 IBT for CVD encounter alongside or shortly after your Annual Wellness Visit.
 The AWV provides the broader health risk assessment context, and G0446 provides the focused CVD prevention conversation.

-4. Bring your medication list including over-the-counter aspirin.
-Aspirin status is one of the three required components, and accurate documentation depends on your providing complete information.
+3. Bring your medication list, including over-the-counter aspirin, and your most recent lipid panel.
+Aspirin status is one of the three required components, and your lipid profile informs the ASCVD risk and statin discussion.

-6. Ask your provider to calculate your 10-year ASCVD risk if you have not had it calculated recently.
-The risk calculation informs decisions about statin therapy under current USPSTF recommendations.
+4. Ask your provider to calculate your 10-year ASCVD risk if you have not had it done recently.
+The risk estimate informs decisions about statin therapy under current USPSTF recommendations.

-8. Ask about the current aspirin evidence if you are taking aspirin for primary prevention.
-Recent USPSTF updates have substantially changed aspirin recommendations for older adults.
-Decisions about continuing aspirin require individualized clinical judgment with your provider.
+5. Ask about the current aspirin evidence if you already take aspirin for primary prevention.
+Whether to continue is an individualized decision to make with your provider.

-9. Use the dietary counseling component to establish a Mediterranean or DASH dietary pattern.
-Both patterns have strong CVD evidence and are well-suited to long-term sustainability.
+6. Use the dietary counseling to establish a Mediterranean or DASH pattern, and discuss sodium reduction targets.
+Both patterns have strong CVD evidence, and lowering sodium has demonstrated blood-pressure and CVD-event benefits.

 Common Issues Georgia Medicare Beneficiaries Encounter

 1. The encounter is billed under E/M codes (e.g., 99213) rather than G0446, triggering cost-sharing.
-Verify the visit was billed as G0446 and contact the provider's billing office if a different code was used.
+Billed correctly as G0446, the visit is a $0 preventive service; verify the code used and contact the provider's billing office if a different code appears.

 2. Only one or two of the three required components is documented.
 All three components (aspirin counseling, BP screening, dietary counseling) must be addressed.
 If any component is missing, the encounter may not qualify under NCD 210.11.